Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Did a couple of sorting probmlems and rotate-list problem.

-Did sort by rarity easy
+Did sort by rarity easy.
+And did number of strings that appear as substring